marykdb/maryk/store/rocksdb/README.md

 # Maryk RocksDB Store implementation

-A [RocksDB](https://rocksdb.org) implementation of a Maryk data store.
-It stores the data all in one RocksDB which separated data into multiple column families per model.
-Read more about how data is stored in [the storage description](documentation/storage.md).
+A powerful implementation of Maryk data store using [RocksDB](https://rocksdb.org).
+This store organizes data into multiple column families in the format defined by the DataModel.
+Learn more about the storage layout by reading [the storage description](documentation/storage.md).

+## Getting Started

+To get started with the Maryk RocksDB Store, simply use the following code snippet:

 Usage:
 ```kotlin